Takahashi FOA-60Q Review

 FOA-60Q focuser at full extension, showing 2” visual back with slot-in 1.25” adapter.

-My FC-60 has the cheapo hollow-plastic imitation focuser knobs, but the FOA gets the proper anodised silver metal ones like other Taks.
-The other silver knob, on top of the focuser, is the standard Takahashi lock.
-It is progressive and shift-free.
+The FS-60Q, like the old FC-60 and new FC-76, has the cheapo hollow-plastic imitation focuser knobs, but the FOA-60 gets the proper anodised silver metal ones like other Tak’s.
+The matching silver knob on top of the focuser is the standard Takahashi lock: progressive and shift-free.

 The focuser tube is the same slim 45mm silver one as the small FCs.
 Back then, that limited those scopes to 1.25” accessories.
 But the FOA visual back differs from the FC-60’s - it terminates in an adapter and 2” eyepiece holder.
-Instead of threading in, the ‘normal’ 1.25” Takahashi visual back just slots into the 2” one.
+On the FC-60 the visual back threaded on, but in more recent models like the FOA the 1.25” visual back just slots into the 2” one.
 Like all Tak’ 2” VBs, there are twin set-screws, not the lock-ring you get with the 0.965” or 1.25” visual backs.
-If you did want to go all retro, an old 0.965” FC-60 visual back threads into the adapter.
+If you did want to go all retro, an old 0.965” FC-60 visual back simply threads into the adapter.

-The focuser tube is all concentric ridges and camera-black inside to kill stray light.
+The focuser tube is all concentric ridge baffles and camera-black inside to kill stray light.
+Takahashi extend the premium build to parts that aren’t on show.

 Despite its small size, the focuser takes larger eyepieces fine and remains smooth and shift free with a camera.
 It started out a bit stiff, but accurate and with no slop.
 It has gradually eased up to become a typically butter-smooth Tak’ focuser, although still stiffer and less fluid than the identical unit on my 30 year old FC-60, which has probably the smoothest focuser I have ever tested (yes, even smoother than a Feathertouch).